douglasgreen/outlines/mathematics/probability.en.md

 ### Concept and Procedure

-1. **Concept**: Hypothesis testing starts with the formulation of two hypotheses: the null hypothesis (denoted as \( H_0 \)) and the alternative hypothesis (denoted as \( H_1 \) or \( H_a \)).
+1. **Concept**: Hypothesis testing starts with the formulation of two hypotheses: the null hypothesis (denoted as $`H_0`$) and the alternative hypothesis (denoted as $`H_1`$ or $`H_a`$).
 The null hypothesis typically represents the status quo or a position of no effect, while the alternative hypothesis represents what the test is trying to establish.

 2. **Procedure**:
    - **Step 1**: Formulate the null and alternative hypotheses.
-   - **Step 2**: Select a significance level (\( \alpha \)), which is the probability of rejecting the null hypothesis when it is true (Type I error).
+   - **Step 2**: Select a significance level ($`\alpha`$), which is the probability of rejecting the null hypothesis when it is true (Type I error).
    - **Step 3**: Collect and analyze sample data to calculate the test statistic, which depends on the nature of the hypothesis test and the data.
    - **Step 4**: Determine the p-value, which is the probability of observing the test statistic or something more extreme under the assumption that the null hypothesis is true.
    - **Step 5**: Compare the p-value with the significance level.
 If the p-value is less than or equal to the significance level, reject the null hypothesis; otherwise, fail to reject it.

 ### Types of Errors

 1. **Type I Error**: Occurs when the null hypothesis is true, but we mistakenly reject it.
-The probability of committing a Type I error is denoted by \( \alpha \), the significance level of the test.
+The probability of committing a Type I error is denoted by $`\alpha`$, the significance level of the test.

 2. **Type II Error**: Occurs when the null hypothesis is false, but we fail to reject it.
-The probability of committing a Type II error is denoted by \( \beta \).
+The probability of committing a Type II error is denoted by $`\beta`$.

 Balancing these errors is a key aspect of hypothesis testing, as minimizing one type usually increases the other.

 ### Significance Levels and P-Values

-- **Significance Level (\( \alpha \))**: This is a threshold set by the researcher, often 0.05 (5%), which determines the level of significance at which we would reject the null hypothesis.
+- **Significance Level ($`\alpha`$)**: This is a threshold set by the researcher, often 0.05 (5%), which determines the level of significance at which we would reject the null hypothesis.
 It's a measure of the risk one is willing to take of committing a Type I error.

 - **P-Value**: This measures the strength of the evidence against the null hypothesis.
 It's the probability of observing a result at least as extreme as the one observed, under the assumption that the null hypothesis is true.
-If the p-value is less than or equal to \( \alpha \), it suggests that the observed data is unlikely under the null hypothesis, leading to its rejection in favor of the alternative hypothesis.
+If the p-value is less than or equal to $`\alpha`$, it suggests that the observed data is unlikely under the null hypothesis, leading to its rejection in favor of the alternative hypothesis.

 Hypothesis testing is a critical tool in statistical inference, allowing researchers to make decisions and draw conclusions about populations based on sample data.
 It's widely used in fields such as science, medicine, psychology, economics, and engineering for testing theories and hypotheses.